Painting a wall or even a house is an art that many people do overlook. However, a good number of people are now opting to decorate their own homes.

 Wallpapers popularity has risen over the years.
 They are more stylish, faster to pin and are less expensive.

 However, many people usually find themselves in a dilemma on whether to paint over old wallpaper or not.
 Most professionals do discourage painting over old wallpapers.
 If you paint over old wallpaper, the glue that holds it to the wall may loosen, and the wallpaper may start to peel.
 This may be expensive and a lot of time may be wasted in the long run.
 It is advisable to peel off the wallpaper before painting the wall.
-However, you can paint over a wallpaper if it is still in good condition.
+However, you can paint over wallpaper if it is still in good condition.
 You would need to use several coatings so that the paint can last a long time.

 5. Not buying enough paint.

-Being unprepared is one of the main reason why people do not buy enough paint.
+Being unprepared is one of the main reasons why people do not buy enough paint.
 Before you start painting you need to get your maths straight first.
 You need to be aware of the amount of paint that is enough for the job.
 Not buying enough paint is disastrous.
 The likely hood of you purchasing the wrong paint is high, and this may spoil your project entirely.
 Apart from that, the paint may dry up unevenly.
 As much as you may be a skilled painter, the result of your work may not be pleasing.
 This does waste your time and money in the long run.
 Always make sure that you take stock of your painting inventory before you start working.

 6. Getting paint on the ceiling.

 Not everybody is a skilled painter.
 However, even skilled painters do often make simple mistakes such as getting paint on the ceiling.
-As much as it may sound like a simple mistake, getting paint on the ceiling is one of the mistakes you cannot easily cover up.
+As much as it may sound like a simple mistake, getting paint on the ceiling is one of the mistakes you cannot easily cover-up.
 However, there are several ways you can do to avoid this.
 One simple way is by using an angled paintbrush to paint on the edges of the wall and the ceiling.
 You would need to be extra careful in order to avoid getting paint on the ceiling.
 The other simpler way is using a ceiling line tool.
-This tool has two small wheels which allow it to slowly glide on the ceiling as you paint a straight line without putting paint on the ceiling.
+This tool has two small wheels that allow it to slowly glide on the ceiling as you paint a straight line without putting paint on the ceiling.

 7. Using poor lighting when comparing samples or painting indoors.